mikrostew/advent-of-code/2019/day-8.md

 To make sure the image wasn't corrupted during transmission, the Elves would like you to find the layer that contains the fewest 0 digits.
 On that layer, what is the number of 1 digits multiplied by the number of 2 digits?

 To begin, [get your puzzle input](https://adventofcode.com/2019/day/8/input0).

+Your puzzle answer was `1596`.

+The first half of this puzzle is complete!
+It provides one gold star: *